GetDKAN/data-catalog-frontend/README.md

    1) ``npm install``
 1) Run the server: ``npm start`` or ``gatsby develop``
    1) Your site is now running at ``http://localhost:8000``
+1) Edit the `.env.production` file to change the GATSBY_API_URL to reflect your site url
 1) Build the public files ``npm run build`` or ``gatsby build``